-The following table provides information as of September 30, 2017 with respect to our equity compensation plans:
+The following table provides certain information with respect to all of our equity compensation plans in effect as of September 30, 2018.

-Number of securities to be issued upon exercise of outstanding options, warrants and Weighted- average exercise price of outstanding options, warrants and rights Number of securities remaining available for future issuance under equity compensation plans (excluding securities reflected in column (a)) Plan Category rights (\$) (#) Equity compensation plans approved by security holders: (a) (b) (c) 2011 Stock Incentive Plan 175,530 6.27 (1) (2) 2015 Equity Incentive Plan 939,879 18.78 (3) 1,214,309 (4) 289,855 (5) 2016 Employee Stock Purchase Plan ́ - 289,855 (5) Equity compensation plans not approved by security holders: None Total 1,115,409 1,504,164
+Number of securities to be issued upon exercise of outstanding options, warrants and Weighted- average exercise price of outstanding options, warrants and rights Number of securities remaining available for future issuance under equity compensation plans (excluding securities reflected in column (a)) Plan Category rights (\$) (#) Equity compensation plans approved by security holders: (a) (b) (c) 2011 Stock Incentive Plan 16,137 $$50.00^{(1)}$ (2) 2015 Equity Incentive Plan 189,782 (3) $780,797^{(4)} \\ 68,145^{(5)}$ 2016 Employee Stock Purchase Plan 68,145 (5) Equity compensation plans not approved by security holders: None Total 205,919 848,942

-(1) Represents the base price per outstanding performance stock unit, or PSU, awards at September 30, 2017.
+(1) Represents the base price per outstanding performance stock unit, or PSU, awards at September 30, 2018.

-- (2) Effective upon approval of the 2015 Equity Incentive Plan, no additional options or awards may be granted under the 2011 Stock Incentive Plan; all outstanding stock awards will continue to be governed by their existing terms. - (3) Represents the weighted average grant date fair value of outstanding RSUs at September 30, 2017. - (4) The number of shares of our common stock reserved for issuance under the 2015 Equity Incentive Plan will automatically increase on January 1st of each year, starting on January 1, 2017 and continuing through January 1, 2026, in an amount equal to the lesser of (A) 3% of the total number of shares of our common stock outstanding on December 31st of the immediately preceding calendar year and (B) a number determined by our board of directors.
-Accordingly, on January 1, 2018, the number of shares reserved for issuance increased by 765,921 shares. - (5) The number of shares of our common stock reserved for issuance under the 2016 Employee Stock Purchase Plan will automatically increase on January 1st each year, starting on January 1, 2017 and continuing through January 1, 2026, by the lesser of (i) one percent (1%) of the total number of shares of our common stock outstanding on December 31st of the preceding calendar year, (ii) 1,760,000 shares of our common stock and (iii) a number determined by our board of directors.
-Accordingly, on January 1, 2018, the number of shares reserved for issuance increased by 255,307 shares
+- (2) Effective upon approval of the 2015 Plan, no additional options or awards may be granted under the 2011 Stock Incentive Plan; all outstanding stock awards will continue to be governed by their existing terms. - (3) Number of securities to be issued upon exercise of outstanding options, warrants and rights outstanding at September 30, 2018 is comprised of 182,143 option awards with a weighted average exercise price of \$7.20, and 7,639 restricted stock units, or RSUs, with a weighted average grant date fair value of \$153.84. - (4) The number of shares of our common stock reserved for issuance under the 2015 Plan automatically increases on January 1st of each year continuing through January 1, 2026, in an amount equal to the lesser of (A) 3% of the total number of shares of our common stock outstanding on December 31st of the immediately preceding calendar year and (B) a number determined by the Board.
+Accordingly, on January 1, 2019, the number of shares reserved for issuance increased by 319,095 shares. - (5) The number of shares of our common stock reserved for issuance under the 2016 Employee Stock Purchase Plan automatically increases on January 1st each year continuing through January 1, 2026, by the lesser of (i) 1% of the total number of shares of our common stock outstanding on December 31st of the preceding calendar year, (ii) 220,000 shares of our common stock and (iii) a number determined by the Board.
+Accordingly, there was no increase to the share reserve as of January 1, 2019 pursuant to Board determination (which fixed the number at zero).